wanchanglin/dimsp/README.md

   </toolbox>
   ```

-- Test data:
+- Test data are in `test-data`, includes:
-  - mzXML files are located in `test-data`.
+  - mzXML and mzML files for DIMSP processing.
-  - Lipid lists in TSV(Tab Separated Values) format are in directory
+  - Lipid lists in TSV(Tab Separated Values) format.
-    `LipidList_generator`.
-  - `dimsp_filter` test files in TSV format are also in `test-data`.

-## To-Do ##

-- Dependencies will be handled by CONDA.
-This includes all R packages used.
-- Any other issues
+  - TSV files for DIMSP filtering.

 ## Authors, contributors & contacts ##